vifon/tmsu.el/README.md

 tag editing and querying.
 It's primarily intended to be used from `dired`, though `tmsu-edit` can be used separately from it.

-The two main commands are `tmsu-edit-dired` to interactively edit the tag list of the currently selected file and `tmsu-query-dired` to create a `dired` buffer with the TMSU query results.
+The two main commands are `tmsu-dired-edit` to interactively edit the tag list of the currently selected file and `tmsu-dired-query` to create a `dired` buffer with the TMSU query results.
 Both utilize the Emacs `completing-read-multiple` interface and so greatly benefit from packages such as `vertico`.